amusecode/amuse/doc/install/install-prerequisites-ubuntu.rst

 Installing on Ubuntu 9.10
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section we asume a default Ubuntu desktop installation.
+In this section we assume a default Ubuntu desktop installation.
 This
 installation is for the most part the same as for Ubuntu 9.04, see
 previous section.